 1. Full Program – For students who have an undergraduate degree in a different discipline, our two-year full-time program starts every fall and is offered in person.
 Students in this program complete three elective courses, enabling them to complete one of five graduate certificate programs offered by the School of Social Work or to engage in interdisciplinary coursework.
 This program is 64 credits.
 View the MSW program schedule

-3. Part-time Online/Hybrid Learning Options – The School of Social Work also offers a part-time online program completed in three years or in two years for Advanced Standing.
+3. Part-time Online/Hybrid Learning Options – The School of Social Work also offers a part-time online program completed in three years or in two years for students with Advanced Standing.
 Online students meet for one in-person learning weekend per semester at the cohort location.
 Current cohorts include Fort Collins (off-campus), Boulder/Longmont, and Denver.
 Please visit the Distance MSW Program website for more information.

 4. MSW/MPH Dual Degree – In partnership with the Colorado School of Public Health, the School of Social Work offers a dual degree Master of Social Work/Master of Public Health program.
 For information, visit the MSW/MPH website.

-5. MACP/MSW Joint Degree In partnership with CSU's Department of Psychology, the School of Social Work offers a joint degree: Master's in Addiction Counseling in Psychology and Social Work.
+5. MACP/MSW Joint Degree – In partnership with CSU's Department of Psychology, the School of Social Work offers a joint degree: Master's in Addiction Counseling in Psychology and Social Work.

 Students who successfully complete the MSW program are prepared to pursue licensure in accordance with the Department of Regulatory Agencies (DORA) in Colorado and the Association of Social Work Boards (ASWB).
 Licensure requirements may vary in different states and US territories.